-Ethel was a tamed shrew.
-Frank was a randy sailor boy.
+The mother was a tamed shrew.
+Woodcock was a randy sailor boy.
 Their spawn are my competitors for the air of the divine.

 All I ever wanted for christmas was my two blunt feet but what I got was a handlebar in my face.
 Salty, bloody ice-cold stainless steel.

-The coolest thing Frank ever did, that I know of, was ride a motorcycle.
+The coolest thing Woodcock ever did, that I know of, was ride a motorcycle.
 I remember his friends popping wheelies up Partridge Street.
-TJ says they all made fun of Frank at the shop but I thought the shop was sacred space.
-Later, when Frank was trying to pretend that he was my father, he put me in his sidecar and popped me up in the air over an empty box.
+TJ says they all made fun of Woodcock at the shop but I thought the shop was sacred space.
+Later, when Woodcock was trying to pretend that he was my father, he put me in his sidecar and popped me up in the air over an empty box.

 Ethel never did a cool thing in her life or if she did I wouldn’t tell you about it.